ThomasLamoureux/sketchi/README.md

 # sketchi

+CD into the server folder and type 'python -m Server' to start server.
-Type 'python -m main' to run
+CD into the client folder and type 'python -m client' to start client.

 Week 2; 9/8 - 9/14
 - Basic Paint Prototype established - TL